IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 not included in the new responsibilities of the IETF LLC Board (See
 {{?I-D.ietf-iasa2-trust-update}}).)

-IASA: The original IETF Administrative Support Activity, defined by
+IASA: The IETF Administrative Support Activity, defined by
-{{RFC4071}} and obsoleted by this document and the ISOC/IETF LLC Agreement ({{IETF-LLC-A}}).
+{{RFC4071}} and updated by this document and the ISOC/IETF LLC Agreement ({{IETF-LLC-A}}).

 IASA 2.0: Version 2.0 of the IETF Administrative Support Activity,